ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

     .build();
 ```

-These are the fields that can appear as elements in each `TransactionItem` element of the transaction item's `List`:
+These are the fields that can appear as elements in each `EcommerceTransactionItem` element of the transaction item's `List`:

 | **Field**      | **Description**                      | **Required?** | **Type**                   |
 |---------------:|:-------------------------------------|:--------------|:---------------------------|